TILOS-AI-Institute/HypergraphPartitioning/README.md

 Hypergraph Partitioning Leaderboard: Leaderboard of minimum hyperedge cut values for different testcases with multiple imbalance factors.

-<span style="color:red"><b>Note (Jan 10, 2026):</b> The golden evaluator (see <a href="https://github.com/TILOS-AI-Institute/HypergraphPartitioning/blob/main/golden_evaluator/utils.py">golden_evaluator/utils.py</a>) was patched on Jan 10, 2026.
-Prior to this fix, the evaluator only enforced the <i>maximum</i> balance constraint (i.e., it flagged a partition only when a part’s total weight exceeded the allowed upper bound) and did <b>not</b> check the <i>minimum</i> balance constraint (lower bound) for each part.
-This has now been corrected, and the evaluator enforces <b>both</b> minimum and maximum balance constraints.
-All solutions submitted prior to Jan 10 were generated and verified using the earlier evaluator.
-All solutions currently reported in the leaderboard have been evaluated using the updated evaluator and only include <b>legally balanced</b> partitions.</span>

 **[SpecPart](https://github.com/TILOS-AI-Institute/HypergraphPartitioning/tree/main/SpecPart):** A Supervised Spectral Framework for Hypergraph Partitioning Solution Improvement\
 **[K-SpecPart](https://github.com/TILOS-AI-Institute/HypergraphPartitioning/tree/main/K_SpecPart):** A Supervised Spectral Framework for Multi-way Hypergraph Partitioning Solution Improvement

+> 🔴 **Note (Jan 10, 2026):**
+> The golden evaluator (see [golden_evaluator/utils.py](golden_evaluator/utils.py)) was patched on Jan 10, 2026.
+Prior to this fix, the evaluator only enforced the *maximum* balance constraint (i.e., it flagged a partition only when a part’s total weight exceeded the allowed upper bound) and did not check the *minimum* balance constraint (lower bound) for each part.
+This has now been corrected, and the evaluator enforces both minimum and maximum balance constraints.
+All solutions submitted prior to Jan 10 were generated and verified using the earlier evaluator.
+All solutions currently reported in the leaderboard have been evaluated using the updated evaluator and only include **legally balanced partitions**.

 *******************************************************************************************